CIROH-UA/ngen-datastream/README.md

 Model Configuration Example files: `config.ini`,`realization.json` The realization file serves as the primary model configuration for the ngen framework.
 Downloand an example realization file [here](https://ngenresourcesdev.s3.us-east-2.amazonaws.com/ngen-run-pass/configs/realization.json).
 This file specifies which models/modules to run and with which parameters, run parameters like date and time, and hydrofabric specifications.
 If experiencing run-time errors, the realization file is the first place to check.
 Other files may be placed in this subdirectory that relate to internal-ngen-models/modules (`config.ini`).
 It is common to define variables like soil parameters in these files for ngen modules to use.

-Hydrofabric Example files: `nextgen_01.gpkg`
-NextGen requires a single geopackage file.
+Hydrofabric Example files: `nextgen_01.gpkg`,`nextgen_01.parquet` NextGen requires a single geopackage file.
 This fle is the [hydrofabric](https://mikejohnson51.github.io/hyAggregate/) (spatial data).
 An example geopackage can be found [here](https://lynker-spatial.s3.amazonaws.com/v20/gpkg/nextgen_01.gpkg).
-Tools to subset a geopackage into a smaller domain can be found at [Lynker's hfsubset](https://github.com/LynkerIntel/hfsubset).
+Tools to subset a geopackage into a smaller domain can be found at [Lynker's hfsubset](https://github.com/LynkerIntel/hfsubset). `ngen-datastream` requires a geopackage attributes file, `nextgen_01.parquet`, which is required for generating ngen bmi module configuration files.

 ## Versioning
-The ngen framework uses a merkel tree hashing algorithm to version each ngen run with [ht tool](https://github.com/aaraney/ht).
-This means that the changes a user makes to any input files in `ngen-run` will be tracked and diff'd against previous input directories.
-While an explaination of how awesome this is can be found [elsewhere](https://en.wikipedia.org/wiki/Merkle_tree), the important thing to know is the user must prepare a clean input directory (`ngen-run`) for each run they want to make.
+`ngen-datstream` uses a merkel tree hashing algorithm to version each execution with [merkdir](https://github.com/makew0rld/merkdir).
+This means all input and output files in a `ngen-datastream` execution will be hashed in such a way that tracking minute changes among millions of files is trivial.

-"Clean" means here that every file in the `ngen-run` is required for the immediate run the user intends to make.
-For instance, if the user creates a new realization configuration file, the old file must be removed before using `ngen-run` as an input directory to ngen.
-In other words, each configuration file type (realization, catchment, nexus, etc.) must be unique within `ngen-run`.

 ## License
 `ngen-datastream` is distributed under [GNU General Public License v3.0 or later](LICENSE.md)